- Video length: 1:50

-- Pan around the Te Aro neighborhood and look at some other historic buildings.
+- Pan around the neighborhood and look at some other historic buildings.

 Some buildings have long names and don't fit well within their features even at this large scale.
-You will place some constraints on how far a label is allowed to extend beyond the boundary of its feature.
+You'll place some constraints on how far a label is allowed to extend beyond the boundary of its feature.